gabe4278/SprayPI/README.md

 ## Todo

-[] Add Rainbow Paint to the API.
+[] Add more QoL features to the API.
-[] Add saving paint API for VIP servers.
-[] Add API for GetRank.
-[] Add ClearAllPaint (for VIP servers, I will look into ClearAllPaint if it is able to be used in public servers).